Food and Journeys®

 • For reference, the date syrup typically makes 1 & 1/4 cups once cooled.

-• When you add the dry ingredients, make sure you fold them gently and do not overmix — just enough to combine.
+• When you add the dry ingredients into the cake batter with dates, make sure you fold them gently and do not overmix — just enough to combine.

 • You can chop the pistachio roughly or use a food processor to grind them into fine form for dusting if that’s what you prefer.